Why Polished AI Output Still Hides Structural Bugs

 Here's the part most people skip.
 Document your anti-patterns.
 Not just what to do, but what specifically not to do.
 That's more useful to an AI than a tidy list of instructions, because the model will always try to solve the problem, and left alone it'll happily solve it the exact way you already learned the hard way doesn't work.
 Feed it the anti-patterns, the bad shortcuts, the architecture that looked smart at 2am and broke everything by morning, and it stops repeating that history with you.
 That documentation becomes your guardrails.
 It's institutional knowledge pulled straight from real failures.

-Almost none of my setup came from reading best practices.
-I added Husky for pre-commit checks because of an anti-pattern.
-Workspace rules and knowledge items in Google Antigravity because of anti-patterns.
-Proper CI with GitHub Actions because of an anti-pattern.
-Every feature needs a PR before it touches prod because of an anti-pattern.
+Almost none of this setup came from reading best practices.
+Husky for pre-commit checks came from an anti-pattern.
+Workspace rules and knowledge items in Google Antigravity, from anti-patterns.
+Proper CI with GitHub Actions, from an anti-pattern.
+Every feature needing a PR before it touches prod, from an anti-pattern.
 It all came from breaking things and writing down what broke.

 The payoff is that the anti-pattern doc is portable.
-Those guardrails started as scar tissue from my own builds, and now they're the first thing I load into a new project, so the next system inherits the lessons instead of relearning them.
-I've solved the same problem with AI ten different ways, and each pass surfaced another concept I'd been missing.
+Those guardrails started as scar tissue from real builds, and now they're the first thing loaded into a new project, so the next system inherits the lessons instead of relearning them.
+The same problem, solved with AI ten different ways, surfaced another missing concept each pass.
 The lesson that stuck is simple.
 Treat polished output as a reason to look closer, not a reason to stop looking.
 The engineers getting the most out of AI are still the ones reading every line it writes.